aptos-labs/move-vscode-extension/README.md

 Next features planned are (roughly in the expected order of implementation):

-* Improve completion engine to work in more places.
 * More error highlighting:
   - Not enough type params / params / missing fields.
   - Replace `vector::borrow` with `v[]`.